samrjthompson/ProjectMars/README.md

 # Population

-Population is the literal number of people in your city (i.e., the number of pops his not hidden in someway.
+Population is the literal number of people in your city (i.e., the number of pops his not hidden in some way.
 If there are 50,000 people in a city, then the game will tell you that).

 This total population will be split up into different classes.
 These are the Patricians (Upper/Aristocratic class), the Plebes